AkexZ1/akexhud/README.md

 Some stuff are still placeholder since making a HUD takes time, but eh, is not like I'm not gonna leave them like that... right?

-There was a very old maidcore HUD that I saw on gamebanana time ago, the HUD had a lot od problems, but I like it the idea, so yeah, the fonts were taken from there
+There was a very old maidcore HUD that I saw on gamebanana time ago, the HUD had a lot of problems, but I like it the idea, so yeah, the fonts were taken from there

 Scout can be really annoying to play sometimes depending on your lodaout, since bars are centered, you might see a lot of them, so keep that in mind